Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 The pros of moving to Calgary:

-- Calgary is the 5th most livable city in North America according to The Economist Intelligence Unit's annual ranking of the livability of cities around the globe for 2024 .
+- Calgary is the 5th most livable city in the world according to The Economist Intelligence Unit's 2024 ranking.

 - The cost of living in Calgary is cheaper than Vancouver and Toronto.